Skip to main content

 Mapping workflows

 A critical outcome from the research was visualizing the complete WRD lifecycle.
 We mapped every user role involved, the activities each performs, and the end-to-end flow from authoring through multi-stakeholder approval to publication.
-This alignment exercise ensured the entire team — UX, engineering, and stakeholders — shared the same understanding of the process before any design work began.
+This alignment exercise ensured the entire team shared the same understanding of the process before any design work began.

 High-level workflow diagram showing the end-to-end WRD process from authoring through multi-stakeholder approval